Income Tax Extensions: Payments and Penalties Explained

-Filing a tax extension gives you six extra months to file your tax return ― but if you owe taxes, the IRS requires that you still pay by the original due date (April for individuals, March for businesses).
+Filing a tax extension gives you six extra months to file your tax return (5 months for certain business entities) But if you owe taxes, the IRS requires that you still pay by the original due date of your return (typically April 15 for individuals and March 15 for businesses).

 This may seem a bit counterintuitive to many taxpayers.
 Isn't the whole point of getting a tax extension so that you don't have to pay right away?

 Unfortunately, no. A tax extension gives you the time you need to prepare a completely accurate tax return, but the IRS will not wait six months to receive the taxes you owe.
-If your tax return comes out better than you had expected, you will get a tax refund.
-If it comes out worse, you will have to pay the additional amount to the IRS.
-Despite what you may (or may not) owe, you are still required to pay by April 17th (for the 2012 individual filing season).
+If your tax return comes out better than you had expected, you may get a tax refund.
+If it comes out worse than expected, you will have to pay the additional tax due to the IRS.
+Despite what you may or may not owe, you are still required to pay by the original filing deadline.

 What If I Don’t Pay?

-If you don't pay your income taxes by April 17th and (or your business taxes by March), the IRS will most likely assess a late payment penalty and interest charges which accumulate each month that your taxes go unpaid.
+If you don't pay your income taxes by April 15 (or your business taxes by March 15), the IRS will most likely assess a late payment penalty and interest charges which accumulate each month that your taxes go unpaid.

 If you aren’t sure whether you’ll be getting a tax refund or you will owe a tax payment when you ultimately file your return… don’t worry.
-The FileLater application can help you estimate your income taxes with our simple tax calculator.
-Just one more reason to file your income tax extension online with FileLater.com.
+The FileLater system can help you estimate your income taxes with our simple tax calculator.
+It’s just one more reason to file your income tax extension online at FileLater.com.